Visiting Camden Yards – 5 Tips For Newbies

 These sections are among the cheapest seats in the ballpark for a reason; the overhang blocks a good portion of the view of the scoreboard, skyline and even much of the warehouse.
-OK on a hot day, maybe, but not if you really want to experience Camden Yards…which is, after all, all about the view.
+OK on a hot day, maybe, but not if you really want to experience Camden Yards…which is, after all, very much about the view.

 Visiting Camden Yards Tip #3: Pick a parking spot beforehand.
 There’s a lot of parking at Camden Yards, but you don’t want to be searching for an affordable spot on game day, especially north of the ballpark and in the Inner Harbor area.

 Visiting Camden Yards Tip #4: Try the crab dip waffle fries.
 You can find these at the Freestate Fries or Flying Dog stands; they’re waffle fries covered with a very Maryland-style crab dip.
 You can sprinkle some Old Bay on it from the condiment sections nearby.

 Visiting Camden Yards Tip #5: If you’re a visiting team fan… cheer your Red Sox or Yankees or Blue Jays all you want…just be mindful that Baltimore is offering you a pretty nice baseball experience at probably a better price than your own team is.
-Be respectful of Orioles fans, they put up with noisy visitors more than just about any fan base.
+Be respectful of Orioles fans, they deal with more visitors than just about any fan base.

 There you go; five tips for newbies visiting Camden Yards for the first or second time…and don’t forget the Brooks Robinson statue and the pre-game party at Slider’s/Pickles Pub across Russell Street.
 Baltimoreans love hanging out where there are cheap Natty Bohs to be had, and they’re a fun bunch.